 Dodge fragrances and additives.
 They will irritate your skin and may cause redness.
 Opt for a non-soap cleanser.
 Skin cleansers labeled as “non-soap” contain milder ingredients and less fragrance.
 When it comes to skin care, less is almost always better.

 Get slippery while wet.
 Use an all-over body moisturizer while you’re still damp after bathing to help lock in some extra water.

 Keep a moisturizer on hand.
 Consistent hand-washing is important for avoiding colds and flu, but it’s hard on the skin.
 Tuck a small bottle of lotion in your desk drawer or handbag to keep your hands moisturized after every wash.

 Make these changes a habit and your skin should start to feel better quickly.
 If they bring no relief, consider coming to see us.
 Very dry skin can require a prescription topical steroid.
 It could also be a sign of a skin condition that needs treatment.
-Call us at (303) 604-1444 or book online.
+Call us at (303) 604-1444.

 When To Call Us